Learn to Speak Persian: Your Complete Guide to the Farsi Language

 Let’s have a look at some of the resources out there for getting started, from phrasebooks and language guides to sources of natively-spoken and written Persian and beyond.

-You’ll find that learning resources aimed at American learners are particularly prevalent.
-Why?
-Because of the number of offspring of Iranian emigrants in the US who want to learn or re-learn the language of their motherland.
+Most of the resources are aimed at American learners.
+That’s because many descendants of Iranian immigrants in the US want to learn or re-learn the language of their motherland.

 Phrasebooks and Language Guides

 - Start with the Lonely Planet ‘Persian’ pocket phrasebook, which also contains a basic grammar reference.
 For each word and phrase you get the colloquial form transliterated into English, and the literary form written in Persian script.

 - Move on to Teach Yourself Complete Persian/Farsi, which takes you from beginner level through to Level 4 (B2).
 Also consider Colloquial Persian.
 Both emphasise everyday colloquial use, as opposed to academic or literary.

 - The BBC's Languages section has a handy introduction to Persian.

 Digital Learning Aids

 - The entire dictionary section of the Lonely Planet phrasebook has been turned into a deck of flashcards for Anki.

 - Google Translate has a very useful and mostly accurate Persian setting, which is available as an offline dictionary in the app.